CZ-NIC/knot/doc/configuration.rst

 The signing is initiated on the following occasions:

-- start of the server,
+- Start of the server
-- zone reload,
+- Zone reload
-- reaching the signature refresh period,
+- Reaching the signature refresh period
-- received DDNS update, and
+- Received DDNS update
-- forced zone resign was issued with ``knotc signzone``.
+- Forced zone resign issued with ``knotc signzone``

 On forced zone resign, all signatures in the zone are dropped and recreated.